 Gensource is a fertilizer development company headquartered in Saskatoon, Canada, focused on advancing global food security by supplying key macronutrients at an affordable cost with a sustainable and modular approach to potash production.

 The Company’s primary focus is the development of the Tugaske Project, located in Saskatchewan.
-It is intended that the Tugaske Project will be executed through the Tugaske SPV, incorporated as KClean Potash Corporation, in which the Company is anticipated to have a 67% interest, with the remaining 33%. interest being held by the Company’s offtake partner, HELM.
+It is intended that the Tugaske Project will be executed through the Tugaske SPV, incorporated as KClean Potash Corporation.

 With a modular and innovative approach to potash production, the Company believes its technology and business model will be the future for potash development.
 The Company operates under a business model that has two key components: